Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 • Underwriting processing

-This is the kind of submission triage automation analysts say is crucial for insurance companies today.
+This is the kind of underwriting process automation analysts say is crucial for insurance companies today.

 “Investments in new technologies are the best way to facilitate market access, risk selection and management, quality financial information and customer service capabilities.”
 PWC, TOP INSURANCE INDUSTRY ISSUES IN 2022.